 Composition is the key to make an average render look like a professional one.
 Composition is what sets the professionals apart from the average joes.

 And composition is not difficult.
-In this blog post, we will learn top 5 composition techniques to take your renderings to the next level.
+In this blog post, we will learn 5 great Interior composition tips for Rendering and Photography to take your renderings to the next level.

 Let’s get started !